 I wanted to keep some WordPress plugins on my local installation of WordPress that did not end up on my live server: mostly debugging tools (for example: 1, 2 and 3).
-I could have essentially added them to git ignore, but that would get pushed upstream, so I essentially needed to locally exclude these files/directories.
+I could have essentially added them to git ignore but let’s look past that.
 Luckily there’s a fairly painless way to do so on a local machine (this is written from the vantage of a Linux terminal):

 - cd into your .git directory typically resides your base directory (note dotfiles may be hidden).